AviAvinav/NucleoTIDE-Hack/README.md

 # NucleoTIDE-Hack
-Our 2020 Nucleotide hackathon project is a stoichiometry calculator with 5 different calculators!
+Our 2020 NucleoTIDE hackathon project is a stoichiometry calculator with 5 different calculators!
 All of them are listed below in features.

 ## Table of Contents
 * [Dependencies](#dependencies)